ironbee/ironbee/predicate/predicate.md

 * Graph: The graph component gathers all predicate expressions and merges common subexpression, forming a directed acyclic graph (DAG).
 It then executes a variety of validation and transformations on the DAG.
 Each input predicate expression corresponds to a *root* node in the DAG.
 * Evaluation: At each transaction, all nodes in the DAG for that phase are evaluated.
 For each root node that is true, the corresponding rules are injected.

 A reference guide to the available functions (Calls) is at `reference.md`.
-A guide to developing additional Calls is at `developer.md`.

 Expressions
 -----------